Lyon-Ynov-Campus/Docs/YChat.md

 Write a program able to  :
 * Receive all the local TCP conexion
 * Handshake the conexion
 * Resend messages from all
+* Send all connected users
 ![Socket Sequence Diagram](https://i.imgur.com/93wpfnu.png)

+### Client side
+Write a program able to :
+* Take your name
+* Take the server IP
+* Connect to the server
+* Send message to the chat
+* Mute people
+* Receive all connected users

 ## Connexion
 * First start the server side.
 He will give you his IP adress